diogoaurelio/schedoscopeWiki/Home.md

           storedAs(Parquet())
         }

-* defining its dependencies is as simple as:
+* defining its dependencies on other views is as simple as:

         case class Nodes(
           year: Parameter[String],